anmolter/XLUR/XLUR/Code/Documentation/XLUR_documentation.md

 1. In ArcGIS Pro insert a new map.
 2. Click on Add Data and navigate to the LURApply\_\[Date\_Time\] folder.
-3. Open the LURApply.gdb file geodatabase, then open the LURdata feature dataset and select LURApply\_receptors.
+3. Open the LURApply.gdb file geodatabase, then open the LURdata feature dataset and select pred\_lyr.
 4. In the Appearance menu click on Symbology and select the Graduated Colors option.
 5. In the Symbology pane on the right select predNO2 in the dropdown list next to Field.
 6. Select Quantile in the dropdown list next to Method.